 Don’t get: Overpriced – Tom Ford Marko (the James Bond Skyfall Sunglasses) he wears the silver frame with smoke blue lenses, Luxottica fashion brands and Luxottica’s Ray Ban (these used to sell in the 90s for half the price ~$70 until they became popular), Knockaround (cheap and bad ie Fort Knocks), Oakley Aviators (Wardens / Felons / Crosshairs / Inmates, Maui Jim (never on sale, bit overpriced), Warby Parker (not great quality), ASOS (horrible quality), Dita (bad quality), Urban Outfitters (cheapy)

-9FIVE ~$100: 9five Watson are similar to Ray-Ban Wayfarers and Belmont are similar to Ray-Ban Clubmaster [9FIVE, or cheaper at Amazon, eBay].
+9FIVE ~$100: 9five Watson are similar to Ray-Ban Wayfarers, and 9five Belmont are similar to Ray-Ban Clubmaster (Browline sunglasses) [9FIVE, or cheaper at Amazon, eBay].
 They also have stylish reader glasses (clear lenses with no sunlight-blocking benefit or prescription) if you’re into fashionable uselessness, ie Original Watson.
 Colors vary with new designs and availability.

-Oakley Fives Squared $80 for the pure sportiness look [Amazon] or [Amazon Oakley Fives Squared Search] OR check out Wiley X for Oakley-similar wraparound sunglasses
+Oakley Fives Squared $80 for the pure sportiness look cc or [Amazon Oakley Fives Squared Search] OR check out Wiley X for Oakley-similar wraparound sunglasses

 Kim Jong Il: Ambervision [eBay] Secondary: BluBlocker Starshield (not sure the quality on either of these)

 “Men in Black”: Will Smith wore Ray-Ban RB 2030 Predator in “Men in Black” (Color: W3284 Glossy Black frame / G-15XLT lenses) – a good Predator 2 homage would be these Foster Grants $20 on [Amazon]